arduino/docs-content/content/hardware/10.mega/boards/due/datasheet/datasheet.md

 </div>

 <!---
 Div page break tags: Sometimes the format is not perfect and some sections are added/cut in the pages we do not want to.
-This kind of div page break tasks can be used to fix those problems
+This kind of div page break tag can be used to fix those problems
 -->

 <div style="page-break-after: always;"></div>